ExamDay/BitWise/README.md

 demand bit-level precision.
 Because this limitation is baked in at the hardware level there is no software solution for direct manipulation of individual bits.
-However, it is still possible to encode information with bit-level precision (and thereby make maximum use of available storage/bandwidth) so long as we are willing to make some small sacrifices.
+However, it is still possible to encode information with bit-level precision (and thereby make maximum use of available storage/bandwidth) so long as we are willing to make some small sacrifices to complexity.
 ## How it Works
 Consider a number like 17, or in binary: 10001.
 This number is only 5 bits long, but because of aforementioned hardware limitations it is padded to the left